 The Department of Cell Biology and Molecular Genetics contributes to the teaching of this program through

 Undergraduates majoring in the Biological Sciences have the option to choose an emphasis area in biology.
-The Department of Cell Biology and Molecular Genetics administers and advises students for two emphasis areas:
+The Department of Cell Biology and Molecular Genetics Administers and advises students for three emphasis areas: Cell Biology and Genetics, Microbiology and General Biology.
+The requirements and courses in these emphasis areas can be seen at bsci.umd.edu/major-requirements

 Students working in CBMG faculty laboratories may apply to participate in the Cell Biology and Molecular Genetics Departmental Honors Program.